Skip to main content

 If students understand generative AI as quasi-conscious "partners," they'll tend to over-trust outputs, outsource intellectual work inappropriately, miss system limitations, form parasocial relationships, and struggle with accountability questions.

 This project addresses the foundational issue by making language itself the object of study.
-I'm moving beyond "teaching students not to be fooled" to exploring how students and me together can active participants in shaping how we collectively understand and talk about AI.
+I'm moving beyond "teaching students not to be fooled" to exploring how students and me together can become more active participants in shaping how we collectively understand and talk about AI.

-A Note on Outrage and the Politics of Refusal
+A Note on the Politics of Refusal

 Is the use of generative AI ethical?
 What are the terms of participation here, and who gets to decide them?